jboxberger/synology-gitlab-ce/readme.md

 ## synology-gitlab-ce

-This is a docker based GitLab CE package for Synology NAS server using the original [gitlab/gitlab-ce](https://hub.docker.com/r/gitlab/gitlab-ce/) image from hub.docker.com.
+This is a docker based GitLab CE toolkit package for Synology NAS server using the original [gitlab/gitlab-ce](https://hub.docker.com/r/gitlab/gitlab-ce/) image from hub.docker.com.
 The goal of this project is to lower the entry barrier for new GitLab users and give experienced users a little comfort in maintaining their GitLab installation.

+### Features
+- easy GitLab self update (no wait for maintainer)
+- auto backup on update
+- multiple parallel GitLab instances possible (debugging, migration tests)
+- GitLab debug helper when migrations failed
+- Self-Signed SSL Cert helper
+- Synology GitLab shutdown on inactivity helper
+- DSM Integration

-Everything this package does, can be also done manually over the Synology Docker NAS Application.
+Everything this package does, can be also done manually over SSH and the Synology Docker NAS Application.

 Please note that I can not give you support for GitLab itself, this project covers only the Synology installation/update routines.
 If you need GitLab Support you might get it here [https://forum.gitlab.com](https://forum.gitlab.com).